dbos-inc/dbos-transact-ts/packages/aws-s3-workflows/README.md

 - Register with AWS, create an S3 bucket, and create access credentials.
 (See [Getting started with Amazon S3](https://aws.amazon.com/s3/getting-started/) in AWS documentation.)
 - If browser-based clients will read from S3 directly, set up S3 CORS.
 (See [Using cross-origin resource sharing (CORS)](https://docs.aws.amazon.com/AmazonS3/latest/userguide/cors.html) in AWS documentation.)

-## Configuring a DBOS Application with AWS S3
+## Using AWS S3 From a DBOS Application

 First, ensure that the AWS S3 SDK and DBOS S3 workflows are installed into the application: